 Pregnancy is a very personal health matter and an important one to discuss with your primary caregiver, especially when your pregnancy may overlap starting or stopping the medication.
-As with all medications, the gold standard medical advice is that gradual cessation is the safest procedure.
+As with all medications, the gold standard medical advice is that to stop a drug like Abilify, gradual cessation is the safest procedure.

 Always speak with your medical advisor so that an informed decision can be made regarding your and your child’s optimum health.

 Abilify is a third-generation antipsychotic medication.
-Though rare side effects are associated with any medication, Abilify is considered one of the least likely to produce severe reactions or withdrawal phenomena even after dependence on the drug has developed over the long term.4
+Though rare drug-induced reactions are associated with many medications, Abilify is considered one of the least likely to produce severe reactions or withdrawal phenomena even after dependence on the drug has developed over the long term.4

 Working closely with a doctor or center that has hospital admission privileges is highly advised as regaining control in a humanistic way may prove necessary.
-It is much better in extreme cases to have the individual safe and hospitalized under a trusted doctor’s admission, so that later, slower tapering efforts may be investigated.
+It is much better in extreme cases to have the individual safe and hospitalized under a trusted doctor’s admission, so that adequate withdrawal support may be made easily available.
 An involuntary commitment or incarceration erupting from a situation where the Abilify withdrawal was either too rapid or otherwise unstructured or unsupported is certainly not a good outcome.